Grand Chief Doug Kelly

 William was born and raised in Sts’ailes, a community of 1,000 members, about half of which live on-reserve.
 Growing up in the close-knit village of Sts’ailes, William was able to grasp onto the cultural teachings of his people and utilize these teachings.
 William’s gift and job for the Sts’ailes is to be a voice for our people.
 He is called upon from many communities and organizations throughout the Fraser Valley to be a voice for special ceremonies, gatherings or meetings.
 He is also a much sought after lecturer and consultant.

-Chaquawet is the elected Chief and appointed CEO for the Chehalis Indian Band.
+Chaquawet is a member of the Chehalis Indian Band.
 The Chehalis Indian Band is a progressive, sovereign, independent government that is not in the treaty process and is striving for self sufficiency by utilizing the strengths of not only our human resources, but also the rich and vast resources in our traditional territory.

 Chaquawet is presently the Chairperson for the Kwikwexwelhp Senate Advisory Committee, a group of independent leaders who oversee the operation of the Kwikwexwelhp Healing Village.
 He also sits on two BC First Nations Chiefs’ working groups: the First Nations Health Council and the Interim First Nations Child & Family Wellness Council.
 In September 2009, Chaquawet was elected Vice President of the Union of BC Chiefs (UBCIC).